miciek/miciek.github.io/_posts/2018-02-19-building-functional-testable-http-apis.md

 [^tarpit]: *"Complexity is the single major difficulty in the successful development of large-scale software systems."* ["Out of the Tarpit"](http://curtclifton.net/papers/MoseleyMarks06a.pdf) - Ben Moseley, Peter Marks
 [^dijkstra]: *"Intelligent thinking is that one is willing to study in depth an aspect of one's subject matter in isolation for the sake of its own consistency"* ["On the role of scientific thought"](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD04xx/EWD447.html) - Edsger Dijkstra
 [^runar]: ["Constraints Liberate, Liberties Constrain"](https://www.youtube.com/watch?v=GqmsQeSzMdw) - Runar Bjarnason
+[^atomicState]: The state is handled by [Monix Atomic](https://monix.io/docs/2x/execution/atomic.html).
+I will cover this in one of the next posts.